 The Fred Meyer Flame Crafted Ham brings back so many family memories for me.
 When we would celebrate any holiday at my Dad’s house, my Dad would always make sure that we had the flame crafted ham.
 It was a tradition.
 And now that I am older and hosting my own holiday meals, I always make sure that we have the flame crafted ham too.

-For the last few years I have been on a quest to get people to love brussels sprouts.
+For the last few years, I have been on a quest to get people to love Brussels sprouts.
 I have always felt that they have gotten a bad wrap.
 Over the years, I have shared several recipes but this Brussels Sprouts Gratin is by far the most decadent.
-This Brussels Sprouts Gratin with heavy cream, shallots, garlic and gruyere will turn any brussels sprouts hater into a brussels sprouts lover.
+This Brussels Sprouts Gratin is made with heavy cream, shallots, garlic and gruyere.
+It will turn any Brussels sprouts hater into a Brussels sprouts lover.

-I really liked serving this Brussels Sprouts Gratin with the Fred Meyer Flame Crafted Ham because it was the perfect balance of decadent and savory.
-The Brussels sprouts were creamy and cheesy and the ham was succulent, savory and slightly sweet.
-They balanced each other out perfectly.
+I really like serving this Brussels Sprouts Gratin with the Fred Meyer Flame Crafted Ham because it is the perfect balance of decadent and savory.
+The Brussels sprouts are creamy and cheesy and the ham is succulent, savory and slightly sweet.
+They balance each other out perfectly.

 This is a sponsored conversation written by me on behalf of Fred Meyer – P3.
 The opinions and text are all mine.

 Combine Brussels sprouts, 1 tablespoon oil, salt and pepper together in a casserole dish and toss to coat.

 Bake in preheated oven for 15 minutes.